buddhamagnet/cv/README.md

 ## COMMUNITY AND EDUCATION

 I'm a big believer in sharing the love and have delivered training sessions at The Economist and am currently helping with the build and maintenance of [Greater Commons](https://greatercommons.com/), a course platform for developers.
+I am also working with Todd McLeod to build some Udemy courses on Go, and was intrumental in bringing Bill Kennedy in for training sessions.
 [Here's an example](https://www.youtube.com/watch?v=HdMmLQB8ZWE) of a session on Varnish testing I delivered for The Economist.

 I was one of the original creators of [rubyinthepub](http://www.joannageary.com/2010/05/13/ruby-in-the-pub-3/), a meet-up designed to put developers, journalists and writers in the same room to explore their